peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 ### Soundtrack

 In this article we are going to lazy load a music video clip from my hometown friends [Maxi Puch Rodeo Club](https://maxipuchrodeoclub.bandcamp.com).
-I could only highly advice you to play the following video in order to stream some great music while reading this blog post 😉
+I could only highly advise you to play the following video in order to stream some great music while reading this blog post 😉

 <iframe width="280" height="158" src="https://www.youtube.com/embed/ol0Wz6tqtZA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe
 <br/>